DFKI-AID/stepDP/readme.md

 ## Tools
+### Web GUI / API
+The web gui can be opened with a webbrowser on e.g. [http://localhost:50000](http://localhost:50000) (maps to /index.html) .

 ### Speech-Recognition
-See [grammar-based speech recognizer](https://lns-90165.sb.dfki.de/gitlab/i40/tractat/step-dp/speech-recognition-service): Supports audio streaming from e.g. a mic for ASR.
+See [grammar-based speech recognizer](https://lns-90165.sb.dfki.de/gitlab/i40/tractat/step-dp/speech-recognition-service): Supports audio streaming from e.g. a webbrowser for ASR.

+## Versioning
+Use semantic versioning MAJOR.MINOR.PATCH and SNAPSHOT suffix for beta versions.
+See the [script](/scripts/update-mvn-version.sh) to update the version of every module.

 ## TODOs
 #### Add to Doc
 - Where to save data? sensor data (data is derived from the real world or simulation; e.g. changes frequently) should be stored in a knowledge base that can be accessed by the dialog.
 The dialog itself should not store any information in the knowledge base that represents its own state.
 Such information should be stored inside a behavior in an inmutable or persistent data structure.
 This is necessary to create persistent dialog history.

+## How To

+##### How to avoid firing complete but false intents?
+Scenario: We have as input *gesture_down* (timestamp=1000, confidence=0.2), *all_windows* (timestamp=1200, confidence=0.9).
+A rule may consume the created intent, but it could wait some time, because the confidence of the gesture was rather low.
+The problem is as follows: If we get *gesture_up* (timestamp=2000, confidence=0.8), the input *all_windows* could be already consumed.

+Impl: A rule should only fire if the intent is older than x seconds depending on the confidence.
+Add the iteration of the earliest input to the intent.

+Impl2: Delay forwarding of intents.